braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/user_update.md

 ### Updating an array of objects

 An [array of objects]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/array_of_objects/) is a custom attribute stored on a user's profile that is data rich.
 This allows you to create a history of the user's interactions with your brand.
+This allows you to create segments based on a custom attribute that is calculated field, such as purchase history or total lifetime value.

 The user update step can add or remove attributes to this array of objects.
 To update an array, select the array attribute name from your list of attributes and enter the key value.

 #### Example: Updating the user's wishlist